 Impact of temperature changes on pipe materials

 Temperature changes can greatly affect the structural performance and life of the materials used in the pipes.
-In the case of PVC pipes, thermal expansion and contraction are of utmost importance because PVC has a linear thermal expansion coefficient of roughly 0.00005 in./in./°F. This means significant change lengths may occur with temperature changes.
+In the case of PVC pipes, thermal expansion and contraction are of utmost importance because PVC has a linear thermal expansion coefficient of roughly 0.00005 in./in./°F. This means significant changes in length may occur with temperature changes.
 A good example is a 100-foot-long PVC pipe that is subject to a 50°F temperature change.
 Such a pipe will expand or contract about 3/8 inch.
 Proper measures, like expansion joints, need to be taken to reduce stress and possible deformation.

-Steel and ductile iron pipes, like other metal pipes, PVC tend to expand and contract due to temperature changes.
-They expand a little, about .000006 to .000012 in./in./°F which makes them not very sensitive to temperature changes.
+Steel and ductile iron pipes, like other metal pipes, and PVC tend to expand and contract due to temperature changes.
+They expand a little, about .000006 to .000012 in./in./°F, which makes them not very sensitive to temperature changes.
 Unlike metal, which tends to suffer more from thermal stress, negatively impacting structural integrity in the long run.

-Furthermore, extremes of temperatures hurt the pipes’ mechanical strength.
+Furthermore, extremes of temperature hurt the pipes’ mechanical strength.
 PVC is weakly resistant to damage at freezing temperatures, while metal pipes, despite being stronger, face problems of condensation or thermal corrosion.
 When setting a design for pipes, one must calculate the temperature range one predicts for the environment, while abiding by the criteria set by ASTM or ISO standards.

 Installation Considerations: Corrugated vs PVC Pipe